volatile/i18n/README.md

 #### Set locale

-If you don't want to use the `Accept-Language` header, you are free to use any client side strategy to get the a locale key:
+If you don't want to use the `Accept-Language` header, you are free to use any strategy to get the a language tag:

 - Form parameter — example: `http://example.com/?locale=en`
 - Subdomain — example: `http://en.example.com/`
 - URL path element — example: `http://example.com/en/`

-After retrieving the desired locale, use [`SetClientLocale`](https://godoc.org/github.com/volatile/i18n#SetClientLocale) to manually set the locale used for the client.
+After parsing a language tag, use [`SetClientLocale`](https://godoc.org/github.com/volatile/i18n#SetClientLocale) to manually set the locale used for the client.

 ### Translations